MENU

 Individual suitability is determined during a medical consultation.
 This checklist is for general reference only.

 Results are not immediate.
 Most patients begin noticing changes gradually over a period of weeks to months, as the regenerative and anti-inflammatory processes unfold.
 Some patients choose to undergo a second course of treatment to reinforce the initial response.
-For an overview of all conditions treated with stem cell therapy at Cell Grand Clinic, visit the clinic’s English homepage.

 Why Japan — and Why Cell Grand Clinic?